-If your doctor diagnosed you with mesothelioma or ovarian cancer and you are a current or former user of a talcum powder product, you may be eligible to join multidistrict litigation (MDL) pending against Johnson & Johnson.
+If your doctor diagnosed you with mesothelioma or ovarian cancer and you are a current or former user of a talcum powder product, you may be eligible to file a talcum powder lawsuit by joining multidistrict litigation (MDL) pending against Johnson & Johnson.
 The case is MDL No. 2738, “Johnson & Johnson Talcum Powder Products Marketing, Sales Practices, and Products Liability Litigation.”

 THE TALCUM POWDER LAWSUIT MAKES SEVERAL SERIOUS ALLEGATIONS

-In the lawsuits filed against Johnson & Johnson, the plaintiffs claim that talcum powder can cause cancer in two ways:
+In the lawsuits filed against Johnson & Johnson, the plaintiffs claim that talc products can cause cancer in two ways:

 - When inhaled, the asbestos content in the talc could increase the risk of mesothelioma; and

-- When used for feminine hygiene purposes, the talc could lead to ovarian cancer.
+- When used for feminine hygiene purposes, genital talcum powder use can lead to ovarian cancer.

-THERE IS EVIDENCE TO BACK THE CLAIMS MADE IN THESE LAWSUITS
+THERE IS EVIDENCE TO BACK THE CLAIMS MADE IN TALC POWDER LAWSUITS

 Talc was once the primary ingredient in baby powders and many other powder products and is still widely used today.
 Talc works well to soak up oil, sweat, and other moisture to keep the skin dry.
 For this reason, it is often used on the face, genitals, and to prevent diaper rash.

-However, the rocks that talc are mined from are also a source of asbestos.
-Once a frequently used building material, the mineral is now known as the cause of mesothelioma and other types of lung cancer.
-This means that talc-based powders could also contain asbestos, although Johnson & Johnson denies this claim.
+However, the rocks that talc is mined from are also a source of asbestos.
+Once a frequently used building material, asbestos exposure is now known as the cause of mesothelioma and other types of lung cancer.
+This means that talc-based baby powders or body powders could also contain asbestos, although Johnson & Johnson denies this claim.

 In fact, Johnson & Johnson still claims its products are safe and have not issued any warnings about their use.